jpviguini/image-processing-toolkit/README.md

 ## Aknowledgements
-This is an **extended version** of the final project from the discipline Introduction do Computer Science (SCC-221) at the Institute of Mathematics and Computer Science (University of São Paulo).
+This is an **extended version** of the final project from the discipline "Introduction do Computer Science I" (SCC-221) at the Institute of Mathematics and Computer Science (University of São Paulo) - ICMC/USP